barryvdh/laravel-debugbar/UPGRADE.md

 ### For packages extending Laravel Debugbar
  - modifyResponse has changed to handleResponse, and is now done with a listener instead of middleware
  - the HttpDriver is now session-less, and uses cookies.
  - Octane keeps the LaravelDebugbar state, so has to reset collectors.
+You can remove Laravel Debugbar from the flush config.